infinum/ios-viper-xcode-templates/README.md

 }
 ```

-The Interactor contains services which actually communicate with the server.
-The Interactor can contain as many services as needed but beware that you don't add the ones which aren't needed.
+The Interactor contains services that actually communicate with the server.
+The Interactor can contain as many services as needed but beware that you don't add the ones that aren't needed.

 ## How it's organized in Xcode

 Using this architecture impacted the way we organize our projects.
-In most cases we have four main subfolders in the project folder: Application, Common, Modules and Resources.
+In most cases, we have four main subfolders in the project folder: Application, Common, Modules, and Resources.
 Let's go over those a bit.

 ### Application